 Beggar’s Daughter is a great resource for women who struggle with porn.
 Jessica’s story impacted me and encouraged me to keep fighting and continues to encourage me.
 Her articles are real and raw and tackle pornography issues and how they relate to women from a Biblical perspective.
 She also has great articles that relate to singles as well.

-Dirty Girls Ministries, I know the title is kinda awkward, but the resources and the book by the same title is where I started in my journey of healing and freedom.
+She Recovery and the book Dirty Girls Come Clean.
+I know the title of the book is kinda awkward, but the book is where I started in my journey of healing and freedom.
 The book goes through the founder’s story along with other women’s stories as it takes you through how to find freedom.
 It was huge for me to really begin to realize that I wasn’t the only woman who had this struggle, and to see how the author and founder found victory.
 I highly recommend going through the book with an accountability partner or who ever is helping you through this journey.
 If not then start with this book and look into the resources on the correlating website for support group options.

 I had a panicked mom contact me the other day because she discovered her curious 8 year old was googling sex related things and viewing pornographic images of those things.
 So I’m going to include some resources for parents specifically here.
 But feel free to explore any of the sites above too.
 It’s important to know how to talk to your kids age appropriately about sex and how to handle porn they might be exposed to.
 Also, the tools you can put in place to protect your children in your home.
 Just don’t forget to equip them with how to resit and handle situations where it might be at a friend’s or other situations.

 National Center on Sexual Exploitation-Parents Section They have different articles for parents and even have one about setting filters and parental controls on google.

 Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids This one is a book.
 I haven’t personally read it, but have heard it recommend by several people who have kids and have read it with their kids.